vchan2/vchan2.github.io/2022logicpuzzles.md

 ## Daily records (Div 2)

-For September 14 - :
+For September 14 - November 17:
 All records are for the smallest and easiest version of the stated puzzle, and show the fastest time for that day only.

 ### Wednesday, September 14